What's Going On With Wolfspeed Shares Today? - Wolfspeed (NYSE:WOLF)

 Zinger Key Points

+Under the proposed restructuring, Wolfspeed shareholders would retain up to 5% ownership of the reorganized company.
+The deal includes Renesas converting a $2.1 billion deposit into convertible notes, equity and warrants.

+In addition, certain existing noteholders have committed to providing $275 million in new second-lien convertible bonds.
+Wolfspeed expects to emerge from bankruptcy by the end of the third quarter, pending court approval.

-WOLF Price Action: Wolf shares were down 30% at 87 cents at the time of writing, according to Benzinga Pro.
+WOLF Price Action: Wolfspeed shares were down 33.2% at 60 cents at the time of publication Monday, according to Benzinga Pro.

 Read Next: